Privacy Shield Policy

 This Privacy Shield Policy (the “Policy”) sets forth the privacy principles that Intercept Pharmaceuticals, Inc. and its subsidiaries (collectively, “Intercept”) follow with respect to Personal Information received from Switzerland and the European Economic Area (EEA).

-Intercept has certified that it adheres to the US-Swiss and the US-EU Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability, as set forth by the US Department of Commerce.
+Intercept has certified that it adheres to the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework and the Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability, as set forth by the US Department of Commerce.
 To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov.

 This Policy applies to the processing of Personal Information that Intercept receives in the United States concerning individuals who reside in Switzerland and the EEA.
 This Policy does not cover data from which individual persons cannot be identified or situations in which pseudonyms are used.
 (The use of pseudonyms involves the replacement of names or other identifiers with substitutes to prevent identification of individual persons).